Ukraine crisis: EU proposes Russia sanctions package | DW | 22.02.2022

 Earlier on Tuesday, Germany halted the approval process for the Nord Stream 2 gas pipeline from Russia.

-European Council President Charles Michel and European Commission President Ursula von der Leyen said that sanctions would be finalized at a meeting of EU foreign ministers at 4 p.m.
+European Council President Charles Michel and European Commission President Ursula von der Leyen said the sanctions would be finalized at a meeting of EU foreign ministers at 4 p.m.
 (1500 GMT).

 The draft proposal said all those who were involved in the "illegal decision" in Ukraine would be personally targeted by sanctions.

-Banks financing Russian military and other operations in those territories are also included.
+Banks financing the Russian military and other operations in those territories are also included.

 The EU said it will thwart the Russian state and government's ability to access the EU capital and financial markets and services.